gindex/intellij-javadoc-html-cleaner/README.md

 - Replaces reserved chars

 For configuration navigate to `Preferences -> Editor -> Color Schema -> JavaDoc HTML Cleaner`.
-Includes default configuration for the default and dracula theme.
+Includes default configuration for the light and darcula theme.

 Usage
 -----